How to use Android TV for Digital Signage

 Recommended Android devices

 If you need an all-in-one TV and device solution, the Sony Bravia TV with AndroidTV is a good option.
-Sony TVs have adequate processing power and memory to handle digital signage, we recommend the 2019 models or greater (and don't forget to make sure it is an Android TV model).
+Sony TVs have the adequate processing power and memory to handle digital signage, we recommend the 2019 models or greater (and don't forget to make sure it is an Android TV model).

 Android digital signage players

 The new Nvidia SHIELD TV is compact, stealth, and designed to disappear behind your displays, right along with your cables.
 If you would like to deploy TelemetryTV on Android, we recommend choosing a device from the Nvidia SHIELD series.
 The SHIELD TV features 8GB of storage space, 2GB of RAM, and stunning visuals brought to you by Dolby Vision HDR.

 One important thing to note with the Shield TV is that USB Provisioning is not feasible because it doesn’t have any USB ports.
 For larger deployments, we recommend the Nvidia SHIELD Pro.